 In addition, borrowers may qualify for a Great Choice Plus down payment assistance loan.
 This loan offers a deferred or amortizing option to assist with a down payment and closing costs.
 The deferred option provides a $6,000 interest-free loan that is forgivable after 30 years as long as the home is not refinanced or sold.
 The amortizing option provides a 30-year second mortgage loan for 6% of the purchase price that is serviced by monthly payments at an interest rate equal to the first mortgage.
 A homeowner education class is required.

 Texans can take advantage of the Home Sweet Texas Home Loan Program, which provides mortgage loans at low interest rates.
 In addition, the program offers down payment assistance up to 5% of the total loan amount.

 The down payment assistance is either a grant or forgivable loan with 0% interest and no monthly payments.
 The loan is forgiven after the buyer remains in the house for three years.
 A minimum 620 credit score is required, and income limits depend on your county.

 Down Payment Assistance

-In the state of Utah, buyers can get a Utah Housing Loan as well as a down payment assistance loan.
-The second loan’s interest rate is 2% higher than the first loan’s rate.
+In the state of Utah, first-time homebuyers can get a Utah Housing Loan as well as a down payment assistance loan.
+The second loan's interest rate is 2% higher than the first loan's rate.
 To qualify, borrowers must have a minimum credit score of 660.

 Homebuyer education is not required but is recommended.
 Income and purchase price limits vary by county and household size.